Bringing Stability To The Industry Through CRE Technology

 What I mean by sticky is that they want tenants to make their decision on whether to renew based on the “environment and community” provided their workforce and not just on pure economics.

 The explosion of Proptech applications dealing with building operational analysis and tenant relationships can allow property owners and managers to better understand how their clients (tenants) currently use and want to use their buildings.

-Smart building technology has moved beyond the control of a building’s heating and cooling and, now, through the use of sensors track tenants throughout the building helping owners and managers monitoring a building’s envelope in new and tenant-centric ways.
+Smart building technology has moved beyond the control of a building’s heating and cooling and, now, through the use of sensors, tracking tenants throughout the building helps owners and managers monitor a building’s envelope in new and tenant-centric ways.
 Technology has recently moved from compiling “big data” to finding better ways to make decisions using the data.

 Smart building technology has also made significant advances in interpreting and analyzing collected data to give building owners and business owners information on how to improve workforce productivity.

 These types of applications only scratch the surface of Proptech applications.
 CRETech, PropTech, and Builtworlds are great sources if you want to stay in touch with the most recent advancements in CRE technology.

 Operating efficiency technologies (OET) have the ability to increase the productivity of back office, sales, and marketing personnel allowing organizations to get more out of existing employees.
 Particularly with regard to back office staff, new SaaS technologies are allowing companies to get more accomplished without having to hire additional staff.